Moist Turkey Sausage Stuffing

 - 1 cup fresh or frozen cranberries, chopped

 - In a Dutch oven, cook the turkey sausage, celery and onion over medium heat until meat is no longer pink and vegetables are tender; drain.
 Stir in the apricots, parsley, sage, poultry seasoning and pepper; cook 3 minutes longer.

-- Dissolve bouillon in boiling water; stir into sausage mixture.
-Stir in corn bread stuffing; cook and stir until liquid is absorbed.
+- Add stock; bring to a boil.
+Stir in cornbread stuffing; cook and stir until liquid is absorbed.
 Gently stir in cranberries; heat through.

 Editor's Note: This recipe makes enough stuffing to stuff a 14-pound turkey.
 Bake until a meat thermometer reads 180° for turkey and 165° for stuffing.